HelainSchoonjans/greach2018-functional-testing-workshop/README.md

     git clone git@github.com:HelainSchoonjans/greach2018-functional-testing-workshop.git

 - import in intellij idea: File \> New \> Project from existing sources

+### Import as Gradle project

+Please import the project as a Gradle project.

+### Java SDK

+Choose java 8 as the SDK.
+Ensure you also have a version of groovy installed.

+### Donwload the dependencies and created the instructions

+Run `gradle build` and `gradle asciidoctor`

 ## Opening the instructions